Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Well, for starters, its initial data was extremely strong…

-That’s showing 100% efficacy against moderate and severe disease, and an overall efficacy of 89.7% and 90.4% in overall general efficacy between two different studies…
+That shows 100% efficacy against moderate and severe disease and an overall efficacy of 89.7% and 90.4% in general efficacy between two different studies…

 What does that actually mean?